Application and Infrastructure Monitoring (Host Units)

 For these technologies, host units are calculated based on memory detected at the operating system instance or container level.
 Calculations take into account the detected memory limit, such as container memory limits.
 If no memory limits are detected, calculations may use the underlying host memory, which may reflect a higher number of host units.

-Note that Azure services running on the Azure App Service plan are licensed based upon the number and size of virtual machine instances, regardless of how many applications run on the instances.
+Note that Azure App Services running on the App Service (Dedicated) plan are licensed based upon the number and size of virtual machine instances, regardless of how many applications run on the instances.

 - 4 Serverless containers run concurrently for 1 hour.
 Each container has a memory limit of 1 GB RAM.